spannerisms/spannerisms.github.io/misc/asmmusic.md

     db G5 ; slides B5 to G5
 ```

-The `!slide_to` and `!slide_from` commands apply until slide is set by either of them is used again to change the pitch slide properties or until disabled with the `!disable_slide` command.
+The `!slide_to` and `!slide_from` commands apply until another slide command is used to change the pitch slide properties or until disabled with the `!disable_slide` command.

 A single pitch slide can be performed with the `!slide_once` command: